Critical Care: Introduction to organ donation

 This online course is one of a series of three from the Critical Care team at the School of Medicine.
 This course is an introduction to organ donation and includes topics such as consent, legal and ethical frameworks, and best practice.

-This is a self-directed learning course.
+This is a self-directed learning course, which comprises approximately 7-10 study hours.
 Content will be available all week for you to work through at your own pace.
 Monday will include a live element by the Critical Care team.

 Enrol on this course